IamCrypt0n/Unity3D-Sprite-Sorter/README.md

 **DemoScene is included in the current release which can be downloaded @ Releases:** [DemoScene @ Release 0.9.1](https://github.com/IamCrypt0n/Unity3D-Sprite-sorter/releases/tag/0.9.1)

 ## Still to be done
-  - Sort SpriteRenderer of GameObject only when it has moved
   - Proper sourcecode documentation
   - Youtube Demo